 Our audits included performing procedures to assess the risks of material misstatement of the financial statements, whether due to error or fraud, and performing procedures that respond to those risks.
 Such procedures included examining, on a test basis, evidence regarding the amounts and disclosures in the financial statements.
 Our audits also included evaluating the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the financial statements.
 We believe that our audits provide a reasonable basis for our opinion.

 San Jose, California

+January 29, 2021 (March 12, 2021, as to Note 14 and

-January 29, 2021, except for the effects of the adoption of ASC 606 described in Note 2, as to which the date is in thousands, except share and per share data
+, as to the effects of the adoption of ASC 606 described in Note 2)

 We have served as the Company's auditor since 2018.